 Umbrella company tax

-Designed to fund apprenticeship schemes, the Apprenticeship Levy was introduced by the government in April 2017 and allows employers to recoup some of the costs incurred by providing training for apprentices.
+As should the Apprenticeship Levy – this is designed to fund apprenticeship schemes and allows employers to recoup some of the costs incurred by providing training for apprentices.

-The Apprenticeship Levy applies to all UK companies with an annual wage bill in excess of £3m.
-It is a small tax charge of 0.5% of the company’s gross payroll and is paid on a monthly basis to HMRC.
+It applies to all UK companies with an annual wage bill in excess of £3m and is a small tax charge of 0.5% of the company’s gross payroll.

 Tax avoidance schemes

-It’s never worth the risk of using one of these companies, so make sure that when looking for an umbrella company, you check their credentials and reviews, and get as much information on them as you can before fully committing.
+It may be tempting when a firm is offering you more of your take home pay compared to other companies, but it’s never worth the risk, so make sure that when looking for an umbrella company, you check their credentials and reviews, and get as much information on them as you can before fully committing.

 Hassle-free and straight talking, Contractor Umbrella has been helping contractors since 2002 and is now one of the most trusted umbrella companies in the UK guaranteeing peace of mind, absolute compliance and complete security for all its employees.

-Award-winning, Contractor Umbrella is one of the longest-standing and most respected umbrella companies in the UK and is both fully FCSA accredited and an APSCo Trusted Partner.
+Award-winning, Contractor Umbrella is one of the longest-standing and most respected umbrella companies in the UK and is fully FCSA accredited.